AndresYague/Ba_star_classification/README.txt

 The red stars are the elements taken from element_set.dat

-TODO: The plotting routine is broken right now
+TODO: The plotting routine is broken right now (is it really?
+I believe Jacqueline's latest version works)